 Korean startup bHaptics creates a line of haptic suits that can be paired with compatible virtual reality games for an added layer of realism.
 The suit includes a vest, armbands, controllers and a headset, all of which have components that transmit vibrations to the player.
 When the player is hit during first-person shooter games, for instance, the suit vibrates accordingly.

 The biggest current hurdle for bHaptics is increasing the number of games it’s compatible with.
 Since bHaptics isn’t a mainstream virtual reality platform, game developers still have to make the decision of whether the effort of adding custom haptic feedback for bHaptics is worthwhile.

-Ultraleap sells a haptic system that uses ultrasound instead of vibrations to transmit haptic sensations.
+Ultraleap sells a haptic system, STRATOS Inspire, that uses ultrasound instead of vibrations to transmit haptic sensations.
 The device is made of an array of small ultrasound speakers, which send ultrasonic waves through the air to collide at specific focal points.
 Users can move their hands through the space in front of the device and feel the landscape of focal points, which are experienced against the skin as pressure, creating the haptic sensations.

 The STRATOS Inspire also suffers from not being part of a hardware standard, which means many developers aren’t writing applications for the system.
 But the system demonstrates that ultrasound can be a viable method of delivering haptic feedback to users.
 Its technology may eventually be incorporated into standard virtual reality gaming systems to provide players another way of interacting with the virtual world.

 Haptic feedback in mobile devices has become more precise, which has made it more useful for improving the mobile experience.
 Apple uses haptic feedback to make it more obvious when certain types of actions have occurred, such as successful confirmations or errors.